Exercises: Finding line equations

 As the y-intercept is not visible, you have to calculate it.
 To do this, set up the equation of the line.

-Substitute the values of m and t into the general form of the linear function, and you will get the linear equation:
+Substitute the values of and into the general form of the linear function, and you will get the linear equation:

 Set up the general form of a linear function.